 This five-door family hatchback - already much more likely to feature on your driveway than in your post-promotion grand plans - is cheaper to buy, cheaper to own, smarter to look at and generally more pleasing to use thanks to its 2013 facelift.
 All of which makes it, albeit not quite desirable with a capital 'D', at least something closer to the mark.

 All this only stands the next generation Insignia in good stead.
-We have already driven it on the German roads and were suitably impressed, and Vauxhall aren’t finished there.
-The 2017 Insignia will be joined by the Sports Tourer and the re-invigorated, rugged Country Tourer previously dropped from the range in 2015.
+And Vauxhall aren’t finished there.
+For 2017, the next generation Insignia will be available as a far more alluring coupé-styled saloon and joined by the Sports Tourer and the re-invigorated, rugged Country Tourer previously dropped from the range in 2015.
+We have already tried the new Grand Sport on the UK roads and it has proven itself as a capable cruiser, with the new car set to reach forecourts in June.

 The Insignia forms part of a Vauxhall family car history that stretches back over a century.
 The very first Vauxhall model, from 1903, could be had with four seats, so Vauxhall (although initially best known for its sporting models) has a family car history just about as long as anyone else.